NasalDaemon/Static-DI/docs/runtime-polymorphism.md

         return getNode(trait::animal).speak();
     }

-    // As a dynamic node, this facade can swap the implementation hosted by di::Virtal void impl(trait::Animal::evolve) override
+    // As a dynamic node, this facade can swap the implementation hosted by di::Virtual void impl(trait::Animal::evolve) override
     {
         auto handle = exchangeImpl<Cow>(true);